Kole Calhoun: Los Angeles Angels (2012–2019)

 Calhoun was the starting right-fielder entering 2014.
 However, after just 14 games, Calhoun was placed on the disabled list with a sprained right ankle.
 By the time he returned on May 21, Collin Cowgill was playing well as the right-fielder, and Calhoun shared some of his starts with Cowgill.
 For the season, he scored 90 runs, 9th in the AL.

 Calhoun played in 159 games for the Angels in 2015, hitting .256 with a career high 26 home runs and 83 RBI, with 164 strikeouts (3rd in the AL).
 He also played stellar defense in right field, posting a .989 fielding percentage and six defensive runs saved and leading the league in putouts as a right fielder (342) en route to winning his first Rawlings Gold Glove Award.

 Despite a slight drop-off in terms of home runs and runs batted in from 2015, Calhoun lowered his strikeout rate and walked more in the 2016 season.
 Altogether, Calhoun finished batting .271/.348/.438 with 5 triples (10th in the AL), 18 home runs and 75 RBIs in 157 games played.

 For the third consecutive season, Calhoun played in over 150 games in 2017.
 He finished the season batting .244/.333/.392 with 19 home runs, 71 RBIs, and scored 77 runs.
 For the first half of the 2018 season, Calhoun struggled offensively despite being tied in outfield assists in MLB with 7.
 He was placed on the disabled list on June 3 with an oblique injury.
 In the second half, he hit .231 with 10 home runs.
 Overall, he finished the season hitting a career-low .208/.283/.369 with 19 home runs and 57 RBIs.
 His four double plays led AL outfielders.

 Calhoun began slowly in 2019, but picked it up in the second half of the season, finishing the season with a career high 33 home runs in 152 games.
+On September 28, Calhoun was Justin Verlander's 3,000th career strikeout, however he reached base on an uncaught third strike and then scored on Andrelton Simmons's home run immediately thereafter.